Pilot (Glee): Plot

-Spanish teacher Will Schuester learns that Sandy Ryserson, the head of William McKinley High School's Glee Club, has been fired for inappropriate sexual behavior towards a male student.
+Spanish teacher Will Schuester learns that Sandy Ryerson, the head of William McKinley High School's Glee Club, has been fired for inappropriate sexual behavior towards a male student.
 The school principal, Figgins, gives Will permission to take over the club, which angers Sue Sylvester, the head of the school's successful cheerleading squad, Cheerios.
 Will also faces resistance from his wife, Terri Schuester, who urges Will to abandon teaching and pursue a more financially stable career to increase their income.

 Undeterred, Will sets out to rejuvenate the glee club, renaming the group New Directions, which attracts the attention of the ambitious Rachel Berry, powerhouse vocalist Mercedes Jones, fashionable Kurt Hummel, paraplegic Artie Abrams, and shy Tina Cohen-Chang.
-When Will tries to convince the school's football players to join glee club, he overhears selfish, unkind football quarterback Finn Hudson singing in the locker room showers; he blackmails Finn by planting his marijuana in his locker as a way to help him change.
+When Will tries to convince the school's football players to join glee club, he overhears kindhearted football quarterback Finn Hudson singing in the locker room showers; he blackmails Finn by planting his marijuana in his locker as a way to help him change.
 Not wanting to upset his widowed mother, Finn agrees to join New Directions.

 Will and school guidance counselor Emma Pillsbury take the group to witness a performance by Vocal Adrenaline, a rival glee club.
-They perform an impressive rendition of Amy Winehouse's " Rehab," which leaves the New Directions apprehensive about their own chances in the upcoming regional show choir competition.
+They perform an impressive rendition of Amy Winehouse's "Rehab," which leaves the New Directions apprehensive about their own chances in the upcoming regional show choir competition.
 Following the performance, Terri reveals to Will that she is pregnant.
 Believing he needs to support his family, Will regretfully tells the club he is resigning, and applies for a job as an accountant.

 Finn is attacked by the football team for his involvement with New Directions, and he initially decides to quit the club.
 When Finn watches the team trap Artie in a portable toilet, Finn refuses to take part and rescues Artie.
 He apologizes to the glee club members, and the group resolves to continue without Will.
 Meanwhile, Emma urges Will to reconsider his decision to leave by showing him a video of him performing in Glee Club when he was at McKinley High.
 Will then comes across the New Directions performing "Don't Stop Believin'" in the auditorium.
 Impressed by the performance, Will decides to stay at McKinley, telling the club he couldn't bear to see them win Nationals without him.